SprocketTools/SprocketBot/ANTISCAM.md

 DM scams are similarly easy to detect and prevent; countermeasures are already implemented in some servers and will be implemented globally soon.

+### Want to add this protection to your own server?
+Invite the "Scamsatsu" variant of Sprocket Bot by clicking [here!](https://discord.com/oauth2/authorize?client_id=1498533749124497478)

 ## How it works
 Sprocket Bot scans messages and look for whether all messages match these three conditions:
 - The message matches the prior message sent by the account